vadim0x60/site/content/posts/neurogenetic.md

 ## Going beyond this simple example

-This idea can be applied to any gradient-free optimization task.
-If you would like to see this idea taken to its logical conclusion and used to optimize a truly complicated opaque reward fucntion, see [this paper by a truly brilliant group of authors applying it to the task of program synthesis](https://arxiv.org/pdf/2102.04231.pdf)
+A simple \\(O(x):R \\rightarrow R\\) was used to make the illustration as clear and simple as possible.
+The principle can be applied to any gradient-free optimization task, including complex search spaces where the domain of \\(O(x)\\) is images, texts or, say, trading strategies.
+See [this paper by a truly brilliant group of authors applying it to the task of program synthesis](https://arxiv.org/pdf/2102.04231.pdf)